m-pedro/AI-Agents/README.md

     -   Use Case Diagram
     -   Class Diagram
     -   Entity-Relationship Diagram (ERD)
-    -   UI Design for Dashboard
+    -   UI/UX Design for Dashboard
-- Outcome: A document detailing the architecture, components, and visual diagrams of the system.
+- Outcome: A document detailing the description, architecture and components of the system.
+It will include text and diagrams.

 c.
 Code Generation
 - Task: Develop the Code for the system
 - Goal: Create functional code that implements core features
-- Outcome: Working code implementing authentication, database operations, and reporting
+- Outcome: Working code implementing the basic system including authentication, database operations, and reporting

 d.
 Code Testing
 - Task: Run test cases to verify code functionality